nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 ReStructuredText uses several types of underline markers for headings.
 It's
-important that the length of the underline is at least as long as the words
+important that the length of the underline is exactly as long as the words
 in the heading.

 In general, we try to follow the pattern of